 6.22.7.2.
 Passing-beam lighting:

-(a) The control for changing over to the dipped-beam shall switch OFF all main-beam headlamps or switch OFF all AFS lighting units for the main-beam simultaneously;
+(a) The control for changing over to the passing-beam shall switch OFF all driving-beam headlamps or switch OFF all AFS lighting units for the driving-beam simultaneously;

-(b) The dipped-beam may remain switched ON at the same time as the main-beams;
+(b) The passing-beam may remain switched ON at the same time as the driving-beams;

-(c) In the case of lighting units for the dipped-beam being equipped with gas discharge light sources, the gas-discharge light sources shall remain switched ON during the main-beam operation.
+(c) In the case of lighting units for the passing-beam being equipped with gas discharge light sources, the gas-discharge light sources shall remain switched ON during the driving-beam operation.

 6.22.7.3.
-The dipped-beam headlamps switching ON and OFF shall fulfil the requirements for "Electrical connection" in paragraph 5.12. and 6.2.7 of this Regulation.
+The passing-beam headlamps switching ON and OFF shall fulfil the requirements for "Electrical connection" in paragraph 5.12. and 6.2.7 .

 6.22.7.4.
 Automatic operation of the AFS